dylan-lang/dylan-programming-book/source/multi.rst

 This method is called only when the arguments are both general instances of ``<time>``, and none of the more specific methods are applicable to the arguments.
 The ``error`` function signals an error.
-For more information about signaling and handling errors, see :doc:`nexcept`.
+For more information about signaling and handling errors, see :doc:`exceptions`.

 Note: This method is useful for explaining how method dispatch works for multimethods, but it does not really give the user any more useful